 “An old-fashioned B-complex product will have folic acid and cyanocobalamine, whereas up-to-date formulas have folate (sometimes called 5-MTHF) and methylcobalamine for the B12.
 These improvements have made a huge different to the performance of the B vitamin complex,” says Graeme.

 Lithium is also a neurogenic mineral, but it often gets a bad rap.
-It’s commonly overdosed to control manic depression and, at too high a dose, it causes a plethora of side effects.
+At too high a dose, it can cause a plethora of side effects.
 But micro-dosing of lithium preserves and protects brain growth.
-Research shows that areas with high levels of lithium in their water supply have measurably different brain outcomes especially for elderly people in populations lucky to be exposed to it.
+Research shows that areas with high levels of lithium in their water supply have measurably different brain outcomes especially for elderly people in populations lucky enough to be exposed to it.

 Lead a balanced lifestyle